maxime1992/angular-ngrx-starter/README.md

  - `httpDelay`: When you have `mock` set to true, it might be a good idea to simulate a small latency for your http requests (300~500ms)
  - `hashLocationStrategy`: Set it to true if you want to have your URLs in the old school mode : `my-website/#/my/spa/routing`.
 By default set to false and thus your URLs won't have the `#` and will look like that : `my-website/my/spa/routing`
  - `debug`: You might use this variable to print (or not) some debug information in your app.
 This is different than `production` variable because you might want to display some debug in production too (eg if you create another environment `e2e-prod` where you set `production` to true, so your E2E tests run the same environment that the final one but you want the debug output in case something goes wrong)

+# Environments (dynamic, at runtime)
+## /assets/runtime-environments
+Sometimes, you might want to have dynamic environment variables, loaded at runtime.
+The main idea behind that is to be able to load it from a server, either from a given API or a simple `.json` file.
+That way, you can avoid to compile your project multiple times for different environments.

+How to use it: Add a `json` file per required environment in `/assets/runtime-environments`.
+Then take a look into `/app/core/runtime-environment.service.ts`.
+It's a simple guard from where you can handle some logic to let the app know which `json` should be loaded.
+By default, it'll try to load `/src/assets/runtime-environments/runtime-environment.json`.

+Then into the app, use the `RuntimeEnvironmentService` like that: `constructor(private runEnv: RuntimeEnvironmentService) {}`.
+And you'll be able to access your environment variable: `this.runEnv.environment`.

+If you don't want that feature and keep your main route as fast as possible without being blocked while trying to fetch the `json` file, just turn that feature off into the build environment `/src/environments/environment*.ts` (set property `loadRuntimeEnvironment` to false).

+**This feature has been turned off by default**.

 # assets
 ## /src/assets